panyang/Paraphrase_bot/README.md

 # Paraphrase_bot
-Telegram bot which collect paraphrases of facts
+Telegram bot which collects paraphrases of facts